Blog

 Lumper Service

 Efficiency is a top concern throughout the supply chain.
 And every supply chain is only as viable as its weakest link.
-In short, every aspect of the chain must be reliable, dependable, and execute their tasks on schedule.
+In short, every aspect of the chain must be reliable, dependable, and execute its tasks on schedule.
 Every year, for more and more businesses, the smooth operation of their supply chain is ensured by partnering with an external resource, such as Express Freight Handlers.
 This option proves to be a win-win for all parties.
 For management, especially where the shipper faces high inbound and outbound volume, hiring a third-party lumper service to perform loading and unloading is very cost-effective.
 That is because lumpers are skilled labor.
 Their efficient techniques, used to assess each load before they proceed, can decrease the time required to unload containers and/or trailers.
-Hiring a vendor to provide these services can also be on-demand, or as needed.
-This frees untrained workers from other sectors of the company to focus on the tasks they are trained to perform, and not neglect their assigned responsibilities to load or unload at their manager’s discretion.
+Hiring a vendor to provide these services can also be done on demand or as needed.
+This frees untrained workers from other sectors of the company to focus on the tasks they are trained to perform and not neglect their assigned responsibilities to load or unload at their manager’s discretion.

 Lumper services are paid in a number of ways, as there are common factors that can influence their charges.
 These factors include: